Syed-Amjad-Ali/-Bank-Churn-ML/README.md

 # Bank-Churn-ML

 ## Overview
-This project focuses on predicting **bank customer churn** and segmenting customers based on their financial behavior.
-The goal is to build a classification model to identify customers likely to leave and use clustering techniques to group customers for targeted strategies.
+This project focuses on **predicting customer churn** and **segmenting customers** using machine learning.
+The goal is to identify **which customers are likely to leave** and understand **customer behavior** to improve retention strategies.

-The project is structured in three steps:
+The project is structured into three key steps:
 1. **EDA, Data Cleaning & Feature Engineering**
 2. **Classification - Churn Prediction**
 3. **Segmentation - Customer Clustering**